-Kinetic PPC provides all the Amazon advertising functionality and tracking to help maximize your advertising success all year-long, but can be especially worthwhile during high-velocity sales periods when the stakes are at their highest.
+Kinetic PPC provides all the Amazon advertising functionality and tracking to help maximize your advertising success all year-long.
+However, it can be especially worthwhile when it comes to deciding how to advertise your business during high-velocity, high-stakes sales periods.

 Set yourself up with Kinetic PPC today to manage campaigns, monitor keywords and product performance and optimize your advertising experience today.